avestic/avesta/README.md

 - Interceptors
 - Nested interface definitions

-The C# of even 5 years ago would have been too inexpressive of a language for Perseus's patterns.
+The C# of even 5 years ago would have been too inexpressive of a language for Avesta's patterns.

-Language features that Zeus still feels a dire need for in C#:
+Language features that Avesta still feels a dire need for in C#:
 - [Associated types](https://github.com/dotnet/csharplang/discussions/8710)
 - [Covariance/contravariance for structs and classes](https://github.com/dotnet/csharplang/discussions/2498)
 - Discriminated unions